-Table 1 lists all the fields used in the first section of the configuration document to describe the REST API, while Table 2 lists all the fields used to define all the operations included in the second section of the configuration file.
+Table 1 lists all the fields used in the first section of the configuration document to describe the REST API, while Table 2 lists all the fields used to define all the operations that may be included in the second section of the configuration file.
 In both sections, #url must be always the first field of each block.